 - Psychoeducation

-Furthermore, some people find relief from a number of holistic treatments and all-natural medicines, such as black cohosh.
+Furthermore, some people find relief from several holistic treatments and all-natural medicines, such as black cohosh.

 What is Borderline Personality Disorder?

-Similar to bipolar disorder, borderline personality disorder (BPD) is characterized by continuous patterns in mood as well as behavior that can lead to impulsive actions.
-However, it also incorporates self-image issues and cause a lot of problems in relationships. ⁴
+Similar to bipolar disorder, borderline personality disorder (BPD) is characterized by continuous patterns in mood and behavior that can lead to impulsive actions.
+However, it also incorporates self-image issues and causes problems in relationships. ⁴

-People with BPD are likely have their interests and convictions change rapidly due to their view of themselves.
-In turn, their beliefs may be extreme – whether good or bad.
-For example, a person who’s seen as a friend one day may become an enemy the next.
+People with BPD are likely to have their interests and convictions change rapidly due to their view of themselves.
+In turn, their beliefs may be extreme, whether good or bad.
+For example, a person seen as a friend one day may become an enemy the next.

 BPD symptoms include: